*-K-g-Frames and their duals for Hilbert A-modules: Introduction and preliminaries

 \section{Introduction and preliminaries}

-In 1952, frames in Hilbert spaces were introduced by Duffin and Schaefer \cite{Duf} in the study of nonharmonic fourier series.
-Frames possess many nice properties which make them very useful in wavelet analysis, irregular sampling theory, signal processing and many other fields.\\ In 2000, Frank-Larson \cite{F4} have extended the theory for the elements of $C^{\ast}$-algebras and (finitely or countably generated) Hilbert $C^{\ast}$-modules.
-Afterwards, Dehghan-Alijani \cite{F2} have developed the following new version of frames for Hilbert $C^{\ast}$- modules called $\ast$-frames, after, A. Khosravi and B. Khosravi has defined a g-frame for a Hilbert $C^{\ast}$-module in \cite{BA} before A. Alijani had defined the notion of $\ast$-g-frame in Hilbert $C^{\ast}$-modules.\\ Recently, the authors of \cite{FF3} generalized the notion of frames for operators from Hilbert spaces to Hilbert $C^{\ast}$-modules and studied some of their properties, while M. Rossafi and S. Kabbaj are introduced the notion of $\ast$-K-g-frames in Hilbert $C^{\ast}$-modules and gives some properties \cite{RK2}.
+In 1952, frames in Hilbert spaces were introduced by Duffin and Schaeffer \cite{Duf} in the study of nonharmonic Fourier series.
+Frames possess many nice properties which make them very useful in wavelet analysis, irregular sampling theory, signal processing and many other fields.\\ In 2000, Frank and Larson \cite{F4} have extended the theory for the elements of $C^{\ast}$-algebras and Hilbert $C^{\ast}$-modules.
+Eventually, frames with $C^{\ast}$-valued bounds in Hilbert $C^{\ast}$-modules have been considered in \cite{F2}.\\ The theory of frames has been generalized rapidly and there are various generalizations of frames in Hilbert spaces and Hilbert $C^{\ast}$-modules.

-In this article, we give some new results of the $\ast$-$K$-g-frame also we define her dual and we show their propreties obtained in Hilbert $\mathcal{A}$-modules also, we define her dual and we show their propreties obtained in Hilbert $\mathcal{A}$-modules and we study the perturbation of $\ast$-$K$-g-frame also we give some results of the tensor product of the dual of $\ast$-$K$-g-frame.
+In this paper, we introduce the notion of dual $\ast$-$K$-g-frames in Hilbert $C^{\ast}$-modules.
+Lastly we study $\ast$-$K$-g-frames in tensor product of Hilbert $\ast$-Hilbert Modules and we establish some results.